vanderdavidcar/netbox/README.md

 In this file, put all variables you need

 ## collect_info.py
-Is a function to get any information you need based on the filter specified
+Is a function to get any information you need based on specific filter

 ## create_devices_nbdemo.py
 Is a function to create devices on netbox via API, it is important to have all ID of fields to specify on code.